uclaacm/hack-sprint-w20/session-2-dive-into-android/README.md

 ## Setup: Installing Android Studio

-1. Go to the Android Studio [download page](https://developer.android.com/studio) 2.k the green "Download Android Studio" button
+1. Go to the Android Studio [download page](https://developer.android.com/studio)
+2. Click the green "Download Android Studio" button
-   3.k the downloaded file to start the install
+3. Click the downloaded file to start the install
-2. Follow the instructions on your screen, they may vary based on your operating system 5.k through the installer.
+4. Follow the instructions on your screen, they may vary based on your operating system
+5. Click through the installer.
 The default settings should work.
-If you're fg edgy, you can choose the dark theme.
+If you're feeling edgy, you can choose the dark theme.
-3. After you finish on the last page, the installer will download a lot of components.
+6. After you finish on the last page, the installer will download a lot of components.
 This may take some time.
    1. Things you can do while Android Studio is downloading:
       1. Make a sandwich
       2. Take a shower
       3. Learn Swift
-4. If all went well, the menu should show up like this after it's done!
+7. If all went well, the menu should show up like this after it's done!

 <img src="images/welcome.png" width=500>